 - The fammable figuids used to power these items The fammable figuids used to power these items can cause a fire or explosion, which can result in death or serious injury.
-To reduce risk: Do not ide in the vehicle storage area when vehicles are present.
-Do not solven in the vehicle storage area when vehicles are present.
-Do not solven in the vehicle storage area when S. Close doors and windows in walls of separation (if installed) when any vehicle is present.
-4. Run tuel out of engines of stored vehicles after shutting off the at the tank.
-5. Do not store, transport, or dispense fuel inside this vehicle. - not store, transport, or dispense fuel inside vehicle. en the windows, openings, or air ventilation lems provided for venting the transportation when vehicles are present. - operate propane appliances, pilot lights, ical equipment when motorized vehicles
+To reduce risk: 1.
+On ont die in the vehicle storage area when vehicles are present.
+2. Once doors and windows in walls of separation (if installed) when any vehicle is present.
+4. Run tuel out of engines of stored vehicles after shutting off the lat the tank.
+5. Do not store, transport, or dispense fuel inside this vehicle. - not store, transport, or dispense fuel inside vehicle. en the windows, openings, or air ventilation tems provided for venting the transportation a when vehicles are present. - operate propane appliances, pilot lights, ical equipment when motorized vehicles